30 Super Effective Affirmations You Can Use Every Day

-It may be cheesy, but it works.
-Of course, no one wants to stand in front of the mirror and say things like, “I am the dominator” or “Go get ’em, Tiger.”
-But a bulk of recent research suggests that such cheesy affirmations can tangibly slash stress, depression, and anxiety.
-What’s more, as a study in the Journal of American College Health revealed, uttering affirmations can even tackle the greatest mental health beast of them all: low self-esteem.
-(Not so cheesy after all, eh?)
+Sure, we all feel silly standing in front of the mirror, saying things like "I am the dominator" or "Go get 'em, tiger."
+But a bulk of recent research suggests that affirmations can actually slash stress, depression, and anxiety.
+A 2001 landmark study in the Journal of American College Health, for example, revealed that uttering affirmations can help boost low self-esteem.

 "I am powerful."

-You might be familiar with Amy Cuddy‘s moving TED talk on the powerful effects of body language.
-It’s pretty well-known that your body language impacts how others view you, but Cuddy suggests that it also affects the way you view yourself.
-In her talk, she “argues that ‘power posing’—standing in a posture of confidence, even when we don’t feel confident—can boost feelings of confidence, and might have an impact on our chances for success.”
+You might be familiar with social psychologist Amy Cuddy's moving TED talk on the powerful effects of body language.
+During the talk, she argued that "'power posing'—standing in a posture of confidence, even when we don't feel confident—can boost feelings of confidence, and might have an impact on our chances for success."
+Couple this pose with the phrase "I am powerful," and you'll feel like you can conquer anything.

-Couple that pose with the phrase “I am powerful,” and you’ll find that little stands in your way.
-Before your next big meeting, interview, or even before a night out with your friends, strike a pose in front of the mirror and tell yourself you’re powerful.
-Then walk with your shoulders back and head held high, and your confidence will be almost tangible.
-And for more ways to send your positivity into the stratosphere, here are 30 Ways to Be Kinder to Yourself Every Day.
+Before your next big meeting, interview, or even before a night out with your friends, stand like Superman or Wonder Woman in front of the mirror and remind yourself that you are powerful.
+Walk with your shoulders back and head held high, and your confidence will be palpable.

 "I am a skilled and experienced professional."